Employment after studies

 When am I allowed to work full-time?

 If you are a PhD student should only work up to 20 hours per week until your degree has been conferred.
 Once your degree has been conferred you can work full-time.
-You can also work full-time for a short period if you receive a letter from your supervisor agreeing to a break in your studies.
-This break should not affect your registration period at the University.

 How do I answer the question on a job application about whether I have immigration permission which allows me to work in the UK?